How to Turn Your Super Straight Hair Into Curly Hair

 Make the prep work worth it.
 Learn how to get your super straight hair to hold curls.

 For your hair to hold a style, it needs to be healthy, nourished, and frizz-free.
-To achieve this, don’t forget to condition your hair.
+To achieve this, don’t forget to condition your hair whenever you wash it.
+Conditioning also replenishes lost moisture to your hair so you don’t end up with fried-looking strands.

 2. Don’t curl your hair immediately after a shower

-Editor’s tip: TRESemmé Keratin Smooth Flat Iron Smoothing Spray doesn’t just protect your hair from the damage caused by heat-styling but also seals in shine.
-This will give your curly style movement and bounce.
+Editor’s tip: Use TRESemmé Keratin Smooth Flat Iron Smoothing Spray to protect your hair from the damage caused by heat-styling tools.
+It also seals in shine and gives your curly hairstyle movement and bounce.

 4. Use the right tools